AmazingAng/WTF-Solidity/Languages/es/01_HolaWeb3_es/readme.md

 # WTF Solidity Tutorial: 1.
-HelloWeb3 (Solidity in 3 lines)
+Hola Web3 (Solidity in 3 lines)

 Recently, I have been revisiting Solidity, consolidating the finer details, and writing "WTF Solidity" tutorials for newbies.